atlassistant/pytlas/docs/index.rst

 .. |license| image:: https://img.shields.io/badge/License-GPL%20v3-blue.svg
     :target: https://www.gnu.org/licenses/gpl-3.0

 pytlas is an open-source 🤖💬 **python 3** assistant library built for people and made to be super easy to setup and understand.

 Its goal is to make easy to **map natural language sentences** to **python function handlers**.
-It also manages a conversation with the help of a finite state machine.
+It also manages a conversation with the help of a finite state machine to enable back and forth communications.

 Ever wanted to develop your own Alexa, Siri or Google Assistant and host it yourself?
 This is possible!

 .. warning::